Famguy/rgoodreads/README.md

-# Rgoodreads - an R package to interact with the Goodreads API
+# Rgoodreads - an R package for the Goodreads API
 ----------------------------

 This R package acts as a wrapper for the read-only features of the [Goodreads API](https://www.goodreads.com/api) with the ability to retrieve information on books, authors, users, reviews, etc. so that they can be analyzed in R.